MementoMori15x6/15x6-sim/primers/llm_deep_primer_core_v1.7.md

 # Board – Political Thermodynamics | Deep Access Primer

 ## Purpose
-This prompt template loads the full Board framework for deeper, more confident discussions about its inner workings.
+This prompt template loads the full Board framework, to place replicating systems on the Board for in-depth measurement, diagnosis, and navigation.

 ```bash
 ## Full Workshop Primer Block (Copy-Paste as System Prompt)